wxy1245/Gomoku3/Readme.txt

 My Version of Gomoku, codes mainly from Song JunXiao

+1. !!!!!! use the prior knowledge that the last moves must be more relevant to the result(win or lose)

-1. Use the saved best model as opponent, so it is no need to use mctsPure as a rival.
+2. Use the saved best model as opponent, so it is no need to use mctsPure as a rival.

-2. abandon the origin theano, only keep the pytorch code
+3. abandon the origin theano, only keep the pytorch code

-(3. Consider the last move decides who win may reduce calculation, but actually it seems to be invalid)
+(4. Consider the last move decides who win may reduce calculation, but actually it seems to be invalid)